Skip to Main Content

 Individuals participating in a specially constructed training workshop, seminar, or course that is not part of the pursuit of a degree or certificate are not required to meet any admission requirements.

-Financial aid
+Financial Aid

 Qualifying students at South College have access to a range of financial aid to provide the economic assistance they need to pay for college.
 Aid is available in the form of scholarships, grants and awards, work-study programs, and loans.
 We’re happy to participate in numerous federal, state, and private student aid programs, and to offer funding directly.

-Arbitration Agreement and Class Action Waiver Information
+Arbitration Agreement And Class Action Waiver Information